What are student loans?

 What is the interest rate on Stafford Loans?

-For the 2011-2012 academic year, the interest rate on subsidized Stafford loans is 3.4% and the interest rate on unsubsidized Stafford loans is 6.8%
+For the 2013-14 academic year, the interest rate on subsidized and unsubsidized Stafford loans is 3.86%.

 What is Entrance Loan Counseling?

 Because borrowing under the Stafford loan program is a serious financial obligation that should not be entered into lightly, all students who borrow a Stafford loan must complete an entrance loan counseling session before loan funds can be disbursed.